fraenku/java/src/main/java/com/fwe/java8/readme.md

 - The arrival of multicore processors and therefore the need to exploit them.
 Making the code run faster requires parallel code.
 - The arrival of Big Data with the need to manipulate collections of data with a declartive style.

-The changes of Java 8 can be summarized to the following:
+## Most important changes

-### Behavior parameterization (lambdas and method references)
+### Behavior parametrization (lambdas and method references)
 To adapt the way a method is working (like sort) there must exist a way to handle a piece of code to the method (instead of list of flags).
 Prior to Java 8 this was mostly done with Anonymous Classes.
 Java 8 provides now two new ways, borrowed from functional programming, to pass a piece of code:
 - Passing a lamba (apple -> apple.getWeight() > 150)
 - Passing a method reference (Apple::isHeavy)

+See a [concrete example](BehaviorParameterization.java) of how to refactor a piece of code with behavior parametrization

 ### Streams
-Streams
 The collection classes in Java, along with iterators and the for-each construct, have served us honorably for a long time.
 It would have been easy for the Java 8 designers to add methods like filter and map to collections, exploiting the lambdas mentioned previously to express database-like queries.
-But they didn’t—instead they added a whole new Streams API, the subject of chapters 4–7—and it’s worth pausing to consider why.
+But they didn’t—instead they added a whole new Streams API.
 What’s wrong with collections that requires them to be replaced or augmented with a similar but different notion of streams?
 We’ll summarize it like this: if you have a large collection and apply three operations to it, perhaps mapping the objects in the